cornell-brg/pymtl/README.md

 --------------------------------------------------------------------------

-Cornell ECE 4750 students should note that we are using the PyMTL version on the ece4750 branch.
+Cornell ECE 4750 students should note that we are using the PyMTL version on the [ece4750 branch][2].
 If you would like to browse the PyMTL source code or install PyMTL on your own machine you must use the [ece4750 branch][2].

  [2]: https://github.com/cornell-brg/pymtl/tree/ece4750